5/7/2025

 speaker

-Yeah, and apologies if I didn't answer the question earlier, the way you were looking for it.
-So you're correct, North America was stronger.
-We did continue to see some of the supply demand challenges coming out of Asia and South America through the quarter so that offset some of the growth that we did experience in the US.
-As you recall, we have a relatively small position in China today, it's 5% of our overall revenue.
+Yeah, and again, Apologies if I didn't answer the question earlier, the way you were looking for it.
+So you're correct.
+North America was stronger.
+We did continue to see some of the supply-demand challenges coming out of Asia and South America through the quarter, so that offset some of the growth that we did experience in the U.S. As you recall, we have a relatively small position in China today.
+It's 5% of our overall revenue.
 That business is actually very stable.
-For Europe, it has been more of, are we seeing more competitive threats or is it really consumption?
+For Europe, it has been more of are we seeing more competitive threats or is it really consumption?
 And I think the caution that we throw out there for ourselves and what we feel is prudent for the market and what we're communicating and what we're prepared to do internally is the anticipation of a potential reduction in overall consumption at our customer level and what impact that may have to orders.
 And as we mentioned, getting in the back half of the last couple of weeks of March is where we really started to see choppiness and inconsistent order patterns than what we've historically experienced.
-Then a big part of that obviously was leading up to liberation day and then we again, started to see that through the quarter.
-So we just felt that going into this April period, we wanted to make sure again that we were being prudent, transparent and really being prepared to pull the levers appropriate should this be a situation where it's gonna be a longer term impact.
+And a big part of that, obviously, was leading up to Liberation Day.
+And then we, again, started to see that through the quarter.
+So we just felt that going into this April period, we wanted to make sure, again, that we were being prudent, transparent, and really being prepared to pull the levers appropriate should this be a situation where it's going to be a longer-term impact.
 But your assumption is right.
-We've conservatively forecasted flat quarter or first half over second half, which is extremely inconsistent.
+We've conservatively forecasted flat first half over second half, which is extremely inconsistent.
 I think we were 6% up last year, quarter to quarter.
-For Q2, we were sequentially 2% better roughly on volumes from Q1, which normally is a little bit higher than that.
-So as we look at Q3, Q4, we're short cycle business.
-So we're looking at the next few months and we're kind of factoring in, will that have an impact through the full quarter for full second half of the year?
+For Q2, we were sequentially 2% better, roughly, on volumes from Q1, which normally is a little bit higher than that.
+Uh, so as we look at, you know, Q3, Q4, we're short cycle business.
+So, you know, we're in, we're looking at, you know, the next few months and we're kind of factoring in what will that have an impact through the full quarter for full second half of the year.

 speaker